 Blaze and the Monster Machine Costume for the Birthday Boy

 When a character is the theme of the party, we ALWAYS get a costume for someone.
 (See: Pokemon Party and How to Train Your Dragon Party.)
 None of the adults really wanted to dress up like monster trucks, so we dressed the birthday boy up like the cartoon show’s monster truck driver, AJ.

 Little sister was a pretty good flag waver.
 I had a t-shirt all ready for her, too, but sadly, forgot it at home!

 Creating Photo Ops

-Is this newly minted three year old going to remember this Blaze party?
+Is this newly minted three year old going to remember this Blaze and the Monster Machines party?
 Likely not, but his parents (and aunt) will and will pore over the pictures for time to come.
 I focused decorations on making lots of Blaze photo ops.